Superintendent of Schools

 Dear Purple Eagle Families,

-I hope this message finds you well!
-As we embark on another school year together, I wanted to take a moment to emphasize the critical importance of school attendance for our children’s education.
+I hope this letter finds you well.
+As we journey through the school year together, I wanted to take a moment to emphasize the importance of something very special: student integrity.

 Superintendent of Schools